New static proxies. Full control. Stable operation.

 Why proxy servers and their parameters matter

-A proxy server acts as an intermediary between your device and the internet.
+proxy server acts as an intermediary between your device and the internet.
 It receives your requests, forwards them to the target resource, and returns the response while masking your real IP address.
 This is valuable for anonymity, bypassing restrictions, or accessing region-specific data.
+In environments like schools and businesses, proxy servers are also used to secure and manage traffic within an internal network or local network, helping to control access and enhance security.

 Where to check proxy settings